- Site Collector Overview

 To set up a Microsoft SQL collector:

-Log in to the Exabeam Security Operations Platform with your registered credentials.
+Log in to the New-Scale Security Operations Platform with your registered credentials.

 Navigate to Collectors > Site Collectors.